BlockhostOfficial/ddos-prot-mc-servers/README.md

 Website: https://mcshield.com

-Brand new option made by MCPROHOSTING.
-It came out on 20th of October.
-The protection is CloudFlare Spectrum (42 Tbps) and you there is only one plan which costs 10 USD a month.
-You get unlimited bandwidth, access to 22 [locations](https://mcprohosting.com/billing/knowledgebase/106/Server-Locations-MCProHosting-Offers.html) on 6 continents and there is also 7 day money back guarantee.
+The brand new option made by MCPROHOSTING.
+It came out on the 20th of October.
+The protection is Cloudflare Spectrum (42 Tbps) and there is only one plan, which costs 10 USD a month.
+You get unlimited bandwidth, access to 22 [locations](https://mcprohosting.com/billing/knowledgebase/106/Server-Locations-MCProHosting-Offers.html) on 6 continents and there is also a 7-day money-back guarantee.

 ### Pros
 - Cheap
 - Unlimited bandwidth
-- CloudFlare Spectrum 42Tbps Protection
+- Cloudflare Spectrum 42Tbps Protection
 - 22 locations on 6 continents

 ### Cons